NTNU-Bachelor-2026-AIS/ais-viz-backend/README.md

 ## quick-start guide.

-Any terminal can be used to access the project folder using, example is clonsed to desktop
+Any terminal can be used to access the project folder using, example is cloned to desktop
 ```
 cd C:\Users\yourName\Desktop\ais-viz-backend\ntnu-data-bachelor-26-fork
 ```